Japan with Heath Ceramics

 You stare at sapphire waters through a darkening haze of wildflowers, shielding your eyes against the blaze of the tangerine-and-pink setting sun.
 Stars will be out soon, shining bright and close as an art installation.
 And maybe they are.
 After all, you’re in Naoshima, the famed Japanese art island nestled in the heart of the Inland Sea, a place where each field and slope is just another canvas for some of the world’s greatest art.
 You took a train, a bus, and ferry to get here, and there’s plenty of exploration still to come.
 But for right now, just breathe it all in.

 Your companions on this nine-day journey are the creative forces behind Heath Ceramics.
 The iconic San Francisco pottery house is famed for making beautiful things slowly and painstakingly, producing some of the world’s most highly regarded ceramic home goods.
-In May, we’ll travel with husband-and-wife owners, Robin Petravic and Cathy Bailey.
-In June, Heath studio director Tung Chiang will accompany us.
-On both departures, we’ll explore the materials and techniques that make Japan a deep and ongoing source of inspiration for Robin, Cathy and Tung.
+In September and October, we’ll travel with husband-and-wife owners, Robin Petravic and Cathy Bailey.
+In May, Heath studio director Tung Chiang will accompany us.
+On all three departures, we’ll explore the materials and techniques that make Japan a deep and ongoing source of inspiration for Robin, Cathy and Tung.

 If you possess a boundless passion for art, design and cultural exploration, this trip is for you.
 If you’re fascinated by ancient rituals and generations of artisans who’ve been perfecting their craft for centuries—and believe that every second of every day should be filled with adventure and moments of quiet wonder alike, join us in Japan.